ESTHER M. MERTZ, in memoriam

 Since the 1960s, Asolo Rep has been a part of Bev’s and her family’s life in Sarasota.
 Access to this theater has opened portals to the imagination and introduced cultural activities that have become lifelong passions.
 She and Bob would bring their children to performances in the “old” Asolo Theatre when it was housed at the Ringling Museum, and deepened their involvement as the theatre grew.
 Inspired by Bev’s personal connection to the theatre, she and her family help to make new memories possible for today’s patrons, young and old.
 The Robert and Beverly Koski Production Center is a testament to this family’s ongoing support of Asolo Rep and its artistic and educational missions.

-JOAN ARMOUR MENDELL
+JOAN ARMOUR MENDELL, in memoriam

 MARGOT & WARREN COVILLE